fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * Provides sign-up, sign-in, and guest user access
     * Syncs user data for a seamless experience across your devices
     * Cognito is the AWS recommended approach for Web ID federation particularly for mobile apps
+    * Use Cases
+        * Cognito brokers between the app and Facebook or Google to provide temporary credentials which map to an IAM role allowing access to the required resources
+        * No need for the application to embed or store AWS credentials locally on the device and it gives users a seamless experience across all mobile devices

+### Cognito

-### Cognito User Pools
+* User Pools

-* Cognito uses User Pools to manage user sign-up and sign-in directly or via web Identity Providers
+    * User pools are user directories used to manage sign-up and sign-in functionallity for mobile and web applications
+    * Users can sign-in directly to the user Pool, or indirectly via an identity provider like Facebook, Amazon, Or Google.
     * Cognito acts as an Identity broker, handling all interaction with Web Identity Providers
+    * Successfull authentication generates a number of JSON Web Tokens (JWTs)
+* Identity Pools
+    * Enable you to create unique identities for your users and authenticate them with identity providers.
+With an identity, you can obtain temporary, limited-privilege AWS credentials to access other AWS Services

 ### Glacier Vault

 * Glacier is low-cost storage for archiving and long-term backup
-* Files are stored as Archives, Archives are stored in Vaults
+* Files are stored as Archives (Single of Multiple files a .tar or .zip file), Archives are stored in Vaults
-* A Vault Lock Policy allows you to configure and enforce compliance controls for Glacier Vaults
+* A Vault Lock Policy allows you to configure and enforce compliance controls for Glacier Vaults, using Vault Lock Policy
+    * Similiar to an IAM Policy
     * Configure WORM (write once read many) archives
-* Create data retentions policys, 5 year retention
+    * Create data retentions policys, ex: 5 year retention
-* Enforce regulartory and compliance controls
+    * 2 Steps to configuring a Vault Policy
+        * Initiate the lock by attaching a vault policy to your vault, this sets the lock to an in-progress state
         * You have 24 hours to validate the lock policy, once validated, Lock policies are immutable
+        * If the policy doesn't work as expected you can abort

+* Enforce regulatory and compliance controls

 ### AWS Organizations

 * Allows you to organize your accounts into groups / OUs for access control and centralized billing
 * Attach policy based controls - Service Control Policies
 * Centrally manage permissions for OUs - groups of accounts or individual accounts
+* SCP is used to centrally control the use of AWS Serices across multiple accounts
+    * Like a filter which restricts access to AWS services
+    * The SCP applies to all OUs and accounts below the OU to which it is attached
-* SCPs allow you to create a Permissions Boundary and restrict the permissions of child accounts including of the root user
+    * Can be used to create a Permissions Boundary
+    * Restricting the actions the users, groups, roles in those accounts can do - including root
-* SCPs allow can deny, not allow
+    * SCPs can deny access only, then cannot allow

+### IAM Credential Report

+* Credential Report
+    * List all users in your account and the status of their various credentials, including password, access keys, and MFA devices
+* Console
+    * Head to IAM section, find credential report on the left and download CSV containing the report
+* CLI
+    * aws iam generate-credential-report
+    * aws iam get-credential-report

 ## Logging And Monitoring

 ### Cloud Trail

+* Enables
+    * After-the-fact incident investigation
+    * Near-realtime intrusion detection
+    * Industry & regulatory compliance
+* Provides
+    * Logs API call details (for supported services)
 * Validating CloudTrail Log File Integrity
     * Was the log file modified, or deleted?
     * CloudTail log file integrity validation: